Clicky

 Important statutory duties in relation to vulnerable adults and children in need cannot be met without effective and appropriate sharing of information.
 For agencies to work together to the benefit of children, they must be able to share relevant information.

 This includes a referral to Children’s Social Care, but could simply be sharing information between supporting agencies regarding a young person, for example, before a referral is made.
-However, sharing of information should take place according to the principles of good practice and on a need to know basis.
-When a request for information is made we need to be clear about why the information is needed and the way it is going to be used.
+However, sharing of information should take place according to the principles of good practice and on a need-to-know basis.
+When a request for information is made, we need to be clear about why the information is needed and the way it is going to be used.
 Prior to information being shared with other agencies, or a referral being made, consent should normally be sought from the young person and/or from one parent/carer with agreed parental responsibility.
 However, there are certain important circumstances where consent should not be sought.

 These are: